Events

 BSC (Blessed Solonus Casey) is an organization helping the homeless with a warm meal and a place to stay out of the cold when the weather is under 10 degrees in Appleton.
 If you would like donate to help with financial assistance for the hotel rooms, checks may be made payable to “BSC” and provided to the parish office.

-St. John Nepomucene is providing meals for the shelters below.
-We need volunteers to donate food as well as cook and deliver the meal.
+St. John Nepomucene is helping provide meals as well as goods and/or hands on efforts for the links below.
 Sign up for a slot, or more!

 If you have any questions or concerns, please contact Amber immediately at agloudemans@stjn.org or 920-788-9061.